moigamitecnologias/ScrapeServ/README.md

             # ...
         elif i == 1:  # Next is the actual content of the page content = part.content
-            headers = part.headers
+            headers = part.headers  # Will contain info about the content (text/html, application/pdf, etc.)
             # ...
         else:  # Other parts are screenshots, if they exist img = part.content
-            headers = part.headers
+            headers = part.headers  # Will tell you the image format
             # ...
 ```

 ## Security Considerations

-Navigating to untrusted websites is a serious security problem.
+Navigating to untrusted websites is a serious security issue.
 Risks are somewhat mitigated in the following ways:

 - Runs as isolated container (container isolation)
 - Each website is scraped in a new browser context (process isolation)